pieberrykinnie/3010-discussion-qna/notes.md

 How do we know where the name server is?
 At some point, do you *have to have* well known services?

-* ...You need to know which port it's on to connect to it.
+* You need to know which port it's on to connect to it.
 At some point, needing well known services is required.
 Well-known ports help, e.g. the `ssh` protocol always connect to port 22.

 Are "/" paths?